kapoolay/Masters-in-Data-Analytics/Analytics Programming/README.md

 - Delivered insights using both metrics and visualizations
 - Clearly communicated technical work through video and documentation

-> **Note**: This project was completed as part of coursework at Western Governors University (WGU).
+> **Note**: This project was completed as part of coursework.
 Datasets and code are for educational use only and may not be publicly shared.